JordanSum/Deploy-a-Web-App-in-AWS/README.md

-# Deploy a Static Web App using S3, Route 53, CloudFront, ACM and pipelines.
+# Deploy a Static Web App using S3, Route 53, CloudFront, ACM and pipelines using AWS Console.
 In this project you are going to learn how to deploy a static website in AWS using S3, Route 53, CloudFront, certificate manager and pipelines w/ Github.

 1. In your AWS console go to S3 bucket.